siliconcosmos/clockify/README.md

 A tiny stopwatch, chronometer, and countdown timer library with millisecond precision built in TypeScript.
 Support for state change events implemented via RxJs.
 Use it in the browser or NodeJs.

-See the docs for live examples of the library in action: http://clockify.siliconcosmos.com See the docs for live examples of the library in action: http://clockify.siliconcosmos.com/examples
+See the docs for live examples of the library in action: http://clockify.siliconcosmos.com

 ## Project Setup
 Build the project: